AlvaroMaceda/tipi-ner/TO-DO.md

+- [ ] Check if tagger is thread-safe
+- [ ] Ask for what should be the format of the result
-- [ ] See how to download the pretrained model and where to store it
+- [ ] See how to download the pretrained model and where to store it.
+Docker?
+What is the deployment model?
 - [ ] Configure logging as in the other tipi apps
 - [ ] Search information about Flask-restplus
 - [ ] Search information about Redis caching
 - [ ] Check [Spacy library](https://spacy.io/) ([See info here](https://nymiz.com/es/blog/tecnologia/que-es-el-named-entity-recognition-ner/))

+- [x] The tagger needs to be preloaded
 - [x] Solve "RuntimeError: CUDA error: out of memory"
 - [x] Solve warning: `Coverage.py warning: No data was collected. (no-data-collected) WARNING: Failed to generate report: No data to report.`
 - [x] Create a first test